-The republic of Suriname – formerly known as Dutch Guiana – is a tropical country situated on the northern coast of South America, just above Brazil.
+The Republic of Suriname is a tropical country situated on the northern coast of South America, just above Brazil.
 In the mid-17th century Jews of Spanish and Portuguese origin, who had fled to Holland during the Inquisition, were among the early European settlers in Suriname.
 They established sugarcane plantations along the Suriname River, to which they gave biblical names, and founded a village in the Savanna, which they called “Jerusalem on the Riverside.”
 Also referred to as the Jewish Savanna, it became the center of this remote colony until the middle of the 18th century, when most of the Jews moved to Paramaribo.

-This is a dual functioning jewelry.
-The obvious function is beauty/status.
+Here is dual-functioning jewelry.
+The apparent function is beauty and status.
 But the less obvious is what materials were incorporated into this necklace.
-When touching the skin this necklace gave off a strong fragrance (that was believed to ward off evils spirits).
+When touching the skin, this necklace gave off a strong fragrance (believed to ward off evil spirits).

-Next, we headed to Fine Arts wing.
-But, it was already quite late, so we didn’t fully cover it.
+Then we headed to the Fine Arts wing.
+But it was already quite late, so we did not adequately cover it.

 The Shrine of the Book was built as a repository for the first seven scrolls discovered at Qumran in 1947.
 The unique white dome embodies the lids of the jars in which the first scrolls were found.
 This symbolic building, a kind of sanctuary intended to express profound spiritual meaning, is considered an international landmark of modern architecture.
 Designed by American Jewish architects Armand P. Bartos and Frederic J. Kiesler, it was dedicated in an impressive ceremony on April 20, 1965.